MarcoMattiuz/TelemetryP1/readme.md

 sudo apt install build-essential cmake libglfw3-dev libglew-dev mesa-utils
 ```
 ### For macOS with homebrew:
-You have to go to thirdparty/hash-library/sha256.cpp and replace #include <endian> with #include <machine/endian.h>
+You have to go to thirdparty/hash-library/sha256.cpp and replace #include <endian.h> with #include <machine/endian.h>

 ```zsh
     brew install mesa